 Don’t forget about your cat’s gums either.
 Gingivitis is when the colour of the gums becomes red and appears angry.
 Your cat’s gums should look pink and healthy, not irritated and sore.
 An important part of providing your cat with the best dental care is to massage their gums to stimulate good oral health.
 Paying attention to your cat’s gums now will help prevent plaque, and hence tartar, down the track.

-5. Add a water additive
+5. Add a water additive or teeth gel

 Another element you can include in your daily dental care routine is water additives.
 Pour some into their drinking water to promote healthy teeth and gums and to fight bad breath.
 In addition, there are a range of cat dental care products that may assist in cleaning your cat’s teeth, and encourage oral hygiene including dental sprays that can be applied to your cat’s food and treats, and clean teeth gels that can be applied directly to your cat’s teeth without any brushing required.